Aidan-McNay/courseflow/docs/getting_started/tutorial.md

 ## Building a Flow

-We'll get started by building a basic flow. `cornell-canvas` has implemented "basic" steps (in `utils.basic_steps`) for this purpose, to serve as minimal examples as to what each step needs to do.
+We'll get started by building a basic flow. `courseflow` has implemented "basic" steps (in `utils.basic_steps`) for this purpose, to serve as minimal examples as to what each step needs to do.
 These may also be useful later to reference when building your own steps!